Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Error Analysis and Case Studies

 To gain deeper insights into the limitations of current LLMs in taxonomy generation, we conducted a fine-grained error analysis on 1,000 sampled taxonomies.
 We categorized structural and semantic failures into four distinct dimensions: \begin{itemize} \item \textbf{Semantic Coverage:} Evaluates the completeness and relevance of the taxonomy.
 Errors include omitting core subfields recognized by experts or including hallucinatory/irrelevant branches. \item \textbf{Sibling Organization:} Assesses the quality of nodes within the same hierarchical level.
 Common failures involve semantic redundancy (violating the MECE principle) or inconsistent classification criteria. \item \textbf{Hierarchical Logic:} Examines the validity of parent-child relationships.
 Errors include abstraction mismatches (e.g., placing a high-level concept under a specific method) or misclassification of paper categories. \item \textbf{Structural Topology:} Analyzes the overall shape and balance of the tree.
 This dimension captures issues such as structural imbalance, excessive depth, or insufficient granularity compared to human-curated benchmarks. \end{itemize}

-Figure~\ref{fig:error_analysis_top} summarizes the top 3 error types for each category.
+Figure~\ref{fig:error_analysis_top} summarizes the top 3 error types for each category, and Table~\ref{tab:error_analysis_detailed} lists the full per-dimension breakdown.
 The data reveals that \textit{Structural Imbalance} (83.4\%) and \textit{Missing Core Branches} (77.5\%) are the most prevalent issues, highlighting the challenge models face in maintaining a global perspective on domain structures.

-\subsection{Analysis of Bottom-up Model Results under Different Input Forms}
+\subsection{Analysis of Bottom-Up Model Results under Different Input Forms}

-Table~\ref{tab:bottom_up_ablation} presents an ablation study on the granularity of input information under the Bottom-Up Mode, revealing a counterintuitive trade-off: providing richer textual context does not necessarily improve the alignment of the generated taxonomies with expert consensus at either the leaf or hierarchy levels.
+Table~\ref{tab:bottom_up_ablation} ablates the granularity of the input description in Bottom-Up mode.
+Richer text does not improve alignment with the expert reference at either the leaf or the hierarchy level; in many cases it makes alignment worse.